RichyHBM/teleport-challenge/docs/design.md

 When a client connects to retrieve the job output it will first need to read all existing data in memory, but will then need to wait for any new data until the program has ended, this means that along with the output a flag will also need to be kept so that any connected clients can know to end a connection.

+To achieve this, a structure will need to exist that will keep check on the process still being ran and all output being read, blocking the client if so, and unblocking only when new output is available or the job has ended.
+This will likely be done with a goroutine reading output and passing it to each of the clients structure via channels, allowing the client to read the data as they are ready to receive it.
+For clients connecting later, that means that before adding their unique channel to the list of channels to forward to, the current up to date output will need to be pushed to it.

+This structure will need to be per client so as to not have clients interfere with each other, it can also manage reading the output data in a thread safe way and forwarding this to the clients via gRPC.

 One consideration is that the process may run for a long period of time causing excessive output and causing a large amount of memory to be consumed whilst storing this.